 Izon Science has announced the launch of Gen 2, the enhanced range of qEV columns for size-exclusion chromatography-based separation.
-The new range of qEV columns are made with a proprietary, agarose resin, which delivers a more purified extracellular vesicle (EV)-containing eluate.
+The new range of qEV columns are made with a high-performance agarose resin, exclusively designed for the isolation of extracellular vesicles (EVs).
+The resin delivers a more purified EV-containing eluate, compared to the resin used in the existing Legacy range.
 The release of Gen 2 qEV columns are in line with the need to support the rapidly growing areas of EV research and applications, where sample purity has a huge impact on results downstream.

 The enhanced sample purity of Gen 2 columns can also be demonstrated by comparing the EV-to-protein ratio.
 The number of EVs was obtained via the Exoid, Izon’s tunable resistive pulse sensing (TRPS) nanoparticle measurement system which enables analysis on a particle-by-particle basis.
 Figure 2 shows separation capabilities in Legacy versus Gen 2 columns:

 The enhanced separation of Gen 2 columns provides more purified EV-containing samples, which is highly desirable for downstream analysis and functional studies.